Charity and Its Fruits Book Review

 Edwards concludes this sermon with a practical application section.
 He exhorts us to remember that we have been bought with a price, the precious blood of God’s only begotten Son.
 God has created and redeemed us for higher and nobler purposes than just living for self-interest and self-good.
 Therefore, we should not think of our bodies, minds, abilities, possessions, time, influence, or comforts as our own absolute property, but we are stewards of these resources and should use them for God’s glory and the good of our neighbor.

-Heaven–A World of Love
+Heaven is a World of Love

 To complete this series, Edwards delivers the final sermon “Heaven is a World of Love.”
 Though God is everywhere, heaven is known especially as his dwelling place above all other places in the universe.
 He created heaven as his special abode, the place of his glorious presence where all his people will join him at last.
-Since heaven is God’s home, it is a world of love for God who is the cause and source of all love.
+Since heaven is God’s home, it is a world of love for God is the cause and source of all love.
 In this holy habitation, he manifests his love to his people for eternity.
 This final sermon stirs the soul, filling the mind and heart with glorious thoughts of God, his perfect nature, the excellency of his ways, and the incomparable loveliness of one day being in his holy presence.

 Jonathan Edwards loved his Northampton church.
 These sermons manifest his deep concern for his congregants’ souls.
 After the awakening ended, he desired to instruct them from Scripture on how love is an essential ingredient in real Christian living, for “faith works by love” (Gal 5:6).
 In reading Charity And Its Fruits, you will find each sermon delivers profound truths from Scripture that pierce the heart and illumine the mind.
 If you are longing to grow in holiness and seeking to mortify the persistent sins of envy, selfishness, pride, and anger, this series on Christian love will help you dive deep into God’s Word and be shepherded by his eternal truth.
 Charity And Its Fruits is available in the Church Library and on Amazon.